Redesigning the Health System / Increasing Access to Primary Care Providers

-In the next decade, California will need an additional 4,100 primary care providers to meet projected demand.1
+California will need an additional 10,500 primary care providers by 2030 to meet projected demand.1

-Although insurance provides access to care, it does not ensure that everyone receives appropriate or high-quality care at the right time.2 An estimated 7 million Californians live in provider shortage areas, with shortfalls in access to primary, dental or mental healthcare providers.3 The shortage of health professionals impacts access to care, causing a significant delay in obtaining timely health services and resulting in barriers which negatively affect health outcomes.
-Access to comprehensive and quality healthcare services is important for physical, social, mental health, and overall quality of life.4 Access to care also promotes preventative measures, managing disease, and reducing unnecessary disability and premature death.4
+Although insurance reduces barriers to care, it does not ensure that everyone receives appropriate or high-quality care at the right time.2 An estimated 7 million Californians live in health professional shortage areas without adequate access to primary, dental, or mental healthcare providers to serve the population.3 The shortage of health professionals impacts access to care, causing significant delays in obtaining health services, and negatively impacting health outcomes.2 Access to comprehensive and quality healthcare services is important for physical, social, mental health, and overall quality of life.4 Access to care also promotes preventative measures, helps manage disease, and reduces avoidable disability and premature death.4 In broad terms, the number of providers is considered adequate if there are 2,000 people for every 1 provider.5 Poverty and transportation barriers are additional factors that can limit access to primary care.6

 Access to Primary Care Providers

-In 2018 (baseline year), 44.8% of Californians had insufficient access to a primary care provider (more than 2000 People per 1 Provider).
-The most recent rate available is 44.8 (2018).
+In 2022 (baseline year), there were 1,199 people for each primary care physician in California.
+The most recent ratio available is 1,199:1 (2022).
 The target is to be determined (TBD) for this indicator.

 More Data about Access to Primary Care Providers